 Explore.
 Use this summer to get lost.
 Whether on a hiking trail, bike trail or just wandering through the village.
 There’s no better time than the present to discover Vail on your own.

-Vail Summer 2022 Lodging Deals
+Vail Summer 2023 Lodging Deals

 One of our favorite condominium hotel, located in Lionshead village, the Antlers at Vail, is offering lots of fun specials and packages.
-With packages with value adds such as picnics and Gelato there’s sure to be something to make your visit to Vail special.
+With packages with value adds such as picnics and gelato there’s sure to be something to make your visit to Vail special.

 Insider Tip: Antlers at Vail is home to one of the pools on our list of best winter pools in Colorado.
 It is pretty great in the summer too.